steveicarus/iverilog/ivtest/ivltests/README_sv_queue_locators.txt

     vector types).
     `product() with (expr)` reduces the expression result for each item.

+  * reverse() reverses the order of elements in place for queues and dynamic arrays (integral, vector, real, string, and class-handle elements as stored by Icarus).

+  * sort() and rsort() order elements in ascending or descending order.
+Packed vector elements use the same unsigned relational rules as min()/max().
+    Class-handle arrays use a stable implementation-defined order (sort_order_key on vvp_object_t).

+  * shuffle() permutes elements randomly (std::mt19937); order is not portable across runs.

   * For dynamic arrays, runtime support treats storage as vvp_darray (including atom-backed integral arrays), not only vvp_queue_vec4.
 See vvp/vthread.cc: get_queue_or_darray_vec4_from_net() and the %queue/* opcodes used for